Why Is Fluoride Added to Drinking Water?

-You are likely aware that fluoride is often added to community water sources in the United States and many other places around the world to improve the dental health of the population.
-Some people view this negatively, but it is actually very beneficial for oral health.
+You are likely aware that fluoride is often added to community water sources in the United States and many other places around the world.
+Some people view this negatively, but the purpose is to improve the dental health of the population.
 Continue reading to learn more about what fluoride is, why it’s added to drinking water, and how it is benefitting your family.

 What Is Fluoride?

-Fluoride is a natural mineral that’s present in your bones and teeth, but it is also found naturally in rocks and is released into the soil, water, and air.
-It is mainly used in dentistry to strengthen the protective enamel of the teeth.
+Fluoride is a mineral that’s present in your bones and teeth, but it is also found naturally in rocks and is released into the soil, water, and air.
+It is an ingredient in all kinds of dental hygiene products.
 You can find it in over-the-counter products, like toothpaste, mouthwash, and supplements.
 Fluoride treatments are also done at the dental office to strengthen the teeth even more.
+It works by remineralizing the enamel layer, protecting your teeth against cavity-causing acids.

 How Does Fluoride in Drinking Water Benefit Communities?

 You have probably heard others voicing their concerns about fluoride in drinking water.
-However, there are various benefits of this practice.
-Here are some of the most prominent:
+However, Here are some of the most prominent benefits of this practice:

-• Prevents Tooth Decay: The main benefit of fluoride in drinking water is that it is an effective way to prevent tooth decay.
-It is so effective that The Centers for Disease Control and Prevention (CDC) named it one of ten great public health achievements of the 20th century.
+• Prevents Tooth Decay: Fluoride is so effective at preventing tooth decay that The Centers for Disease Control and Prevention (CDC) named it one of ten great public health achievements of the 20th century.
 Studies have shown that fluoride in drinking water prevents at least 25% of tooth decay in both children and adults.

 • Safe: For the past 70 years, scientific evidence has indicated that adding fluoride to community water supplies is safe and effective.
 It has even been endorsed by many U.S. Surgeon Generals, the World Health Organization (WHO), the American Academy of Pediatrics, and many more reputable organizations.

-• Saves Money: It is a lot cheaper to have fluoridated water than to deal with the cost of fillings and other dental treatments. $1 invested in fluoridating water saves about $38 in dental treatment costs.
+• Saves Money: It is a lot cheaper to add fluoride to water than to deal with the cost of fillings and other dental treatments.

 • Natural: Fluoride is naturally found in both groundwater and ocean water.
 Water fluoridation is simply adjusting the amount of fluoride so that it reaches the level needed to be effective at preventing tooth decay.